Frequently Asked Questions

 Emergency Numbers: Critical Handling Considerations

 Emergency numbers require special handling in your application.
-Ensure these numbers are accessible even from locked devices or with zero credit.
-This is not just a best practice???it's a legal and ethical requirement.
-Here's a breakdown of Sint Maarten's emergency numbers:
+Make these numbers accessible even from locked devices or with zero credit.
+This is a legal and ethical requirement.
+Sint Maarten's emergency numbers:

 General Number Structure and Implementation Best Practices